samanthashain/Mail-Merge-for-Salesforce-Nonprofit-Cloud/README.md

 (1) Nonprofit organizations that use Salesforce for contact management, donor management, and/or program managament frequently need sophisticated "mail merge" technology for common practices, like donor tax letters, reporting, etc.
 (2) However, the technology to support these requirements are typically expensive, difficult to configure, and require time and technical expertise to get started.
 (3) Therefore, nonprofits are left with ineffective workarounds, no mail merge capabilities, or sky-high consulting bills.
-(4) Nonprofits that purchase a feature like Conga Composer can execute basic mail merges, but may not be fully leveraging the product due to time and capacity constraints.
+(4) Nonprofits that purchase a product like Conga Composer can execute basic mail merges, but may not be fully leveraging the product due to time and capacity constraints.

 # Proposed Solution
 (1) Create a free, public, and open source repository of common nonprofit Conga Composer solutions